Teamspeak-Query-Plugin-Framework/tsqpf-plugin-privatechannel/README.md

 A plugin for the Teamspeak Query Plugin Framework which allows users to create temporary channels.

 ## Features
-- Allows users to create private temporary channel easily
+- Allows users to create private temporary channels easily
 - Integrated permission system

 ## Getting Started